 The Designated Safeguarding Lead should not hesitate to contact the MARU to discuss the case if at all unsure on how to proceed.

-The school should be part of discussions with statutory safeguarding partners to agree what levels of assessment, support and actions [KCSIE 2022 Paragraph 492].
+The school should be part of discussions with statutory safeguarding partners to agree what levels of assessment, support and actions (KCSIE 2022 Paragraph 493)

-Parents of both the child/ren being complained about and the alleged victim/s, should be informed and kept updated on the progress of the referral.
-Guidance on communication with parents may need to be sought from the Police or MARU.
+Parents, of both the child/ren being complained about and the alleged victim/s, should be informed and kept updated on the progress of the referral.

 The Designated Safeguarding Lead will make a record of the concern, the discussion and any outcome and keep a copy in the Secure Safeguarding records.
+(CPOMS)